-Halimeda tuna (Prickly pear; Calcareous green alga )
+Halimeda tuna (Prickly pear; Calcareous Green Algae)

 Description: It looks like a series of round articles joined together to make it take on a small prickly pear, while the individual segments suggest a small coin.
 It can be encrusted with limestone and is fixed to the substrate with thin rhizoids from which it branches in a single plane but almost always dichotomically, that is branching into two parts.

 Ecology: This alga can be found in the midst of living rocks even with minimal dimensions, while it can reach 20 cm in height in nature and each segment can measure 20 mm in diameter.
 It is generally a marine seaweed that prefers little light.
-Common in Mediterranean sea.
+Common in the Mediterranean sea.

-Flabelia petiolata (Sea fan)
+Flabelia petiolata (Sea Fan)

 Ecology: It is common in sandy environments or even between rocks from 0 to 60 m, but has been reported up to -120 m.
 It can be associated with brown algae of the genus Cystoseira.
-Present in infralitoral of the Mediterranean sea.
+Present in infralittoral of the Mediterranean sea.

 Fun fact: Alga has a smooth and velvet texture.
 Soo soft when you touch it!

-Acetabularia acetabulum (Seas umbrella)
+Acetabularia acetabulum (Seas Umbrella)

 Cladophora prolifera (Cladophora)